europace/kex-push/README.md

 # Push-Mechanism for Changes to Vorgänge in KreditSmart

-> ⚠️ You'll find German domain-terms in the documentation, for translations and further explanations please refer to our [glossary](https://docs.api.europace.de/common/glossary/)
+> ⚠️ You'll find German domain-specific terms in the documentation, for translations and further explanations please refer to our [glossary](https://docs.api.europace.de/common/glossary/)

 An external client (public subscriber) registers at EUROPACE und receives certificates to be able establish a connection to AWS.
 For Echtgeschäft and Testumgebung you will receive separate certificates.